Our Expertise Shows in the Details. The following are some of the frequently asked questions that we have experienced over the years.

 Can you clean Stucco?

-No, not very well.
+Yes but not very well.
 Because of porosity in stucco, dirt and pollutants become impregnated in stucco over time and cannot be removed effectively.
+In some cases it is more easy than other cases depending on the texture of the stucco.

 Can you paint Stucco?

-No. Most paints do not work well on stucco.
+Yes but do not recommend.
+Most paints do not work well on stucco.
 Paint is developed and made for woods and metals- not cement.
-We use an acrylic, water repellant coating product that is made specifically for cement.
+We use an acrylic, coating product that is made specifically for cement.

 Can I change the color of my stucco with your process?